anubhavmohandas/recon_scanner/README.md

 - Confirm API keys are correctly configured
 - Check tool permissions
 - Report issues with detailed system specifications
+- If the `recon` command isn't found, try restarting your terminal or running `source /etc/profile`

 ## 📜 License
 [To be added - Currently no specific license]